Growing mushrooms in wooden logs with mushroom dowels

-Some species like Chicken-of-the-Woods, Maitake or tender nesting polypore should be buried in the ground so that the top of the log remains 2-3 cm above the ground.
+Some species like Chicken-of-the-Woods, reishi, maitake or tender nesting polypore should be buried in the ground so that the top of the log remains 2-3 cm above the ground.
 The chaga mushroom, on the other hand, is inoculated into a living tree and more detailed growing instructions are available when ordering.

 Wait patiently and be ready

 The mushrooms begin to grow when the mycelium has completely taken over the log and when the conditions are favorable for the fungi.
 It can take from six months to a few years from the inoculation of the log until the first harvest.
 The fastest growing mushrooms are oyster mushrooms and turkey tail.
 After the first harvest the log produces mushrooms for several years, so leave the logs until they have completely disintegrated.